Friday, December 6, 2024

 1) Complex compiled language with momentum that was not C++

-This was by far the biggest motivation, back when I was still mostly a C/Python dev...
-Having spent a few years working professionally as a C++11 software engineer now (and having been trained up on it by a bunch of top-notch Modern C++ gurus), it now just looks like Haskell-lite for Modern C++ devs (which enforces all the best practices we generally do, *by default*).
+This was by far the biggest motivation, back when I was still mostly a C/Python dev.
+Having spent a few years working professionally as a C++11 software engineer now (having learned on the job, thanks to working during code reviews with a bunch of top-notch Modern C++ gurus), it now just looks like Haskell-lite for Modern C++ devs (which enforces all the best practices we generally do, *by default*).

 2) Claims of speed + memory safety (esp around multithread type stuff - This was a big one coming from several bad Python codebases that struggled with really bad concurrency issues (i.e. random deadlocks on machines with different processor numbers than the original dev machines used), but also because Rust first started rising in prominence as I was looking into the Depsgraph stuff (which would have really benefited from being able to evaluate multiple things in parallel, to do background recalcs + caching of your scene)